CNN Philippines: Expansion of news operation and first anniversary

 On February 15, 2016, CNN Philippines updated its station bumpers, removed the station's voiceover, and improved intros for newscasts to resemble some CNN International programs like CNN Newsroom, CNN Today, International Desk, CNN Money, and CNN Money View; newer bumpers for general segments and current affairs shows followed suit.
 The channel also changed their theme music for their newscasts and bumpers while also adding new programs like the Philippines edition of New Day.
 Nightly News was axed in favor of an expanded Newsroom, making CNN Philippines Network News the sole lineal brand holdover from its Solar tenure.
 Former ABS-CBN anchor Pinky Webb also joined CNN Philippines where she became the main anchor of Balitaan, its first ever newscast in Filipino.

-Since February of 2016, CNN Philippines started to phase out current affairs shows that debuted under Solar News Channel (Legal Help Desk), former CNN shows (Eco-Solutions), and HLN produced shows (Nancy Grace and Dr. Drew On Call) that had been aired as filler programming; they were replaced by newer staple programming such as Smerconish and news programming.
+Since February 2016, CNN Philippines started to phase out current affairs shows that debuted under Solar News Channel (Legal Help Desk), former CNN shows (Eco-Solutions), and HLN produced shows (Nancy Grace and Dr. Drew On Call) that had been aired as filler programming; they were replaced by newer staple programming such as Smerconish and news programming.